zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 > To enable hibernation, space is allocated on the root volume to store the instance memory (RAM).
 Make sure that the root volume is large enough to store the RAM contents and accommodate your expected usage, e.g. OS, applications.
 To use hibernation, the root volume must be an encrypted EBS volume.

+> 例题
+>
+> A company runs an application on an Amazon EC2 instance backed by Amazon Elastic Block Store (Amazon EBS).
+The instance needs to be available for 12 hours daily.
+The company wants to save costs by making the instance unavailable outside the window required for the application.
+However, the contents of the instance's memory must be preserved whenever the instance is unavailable.
+> What should a solutions architect do to meet this requirement?
+>
+> - A. Stop the instance outside the application's availability window.
+Start up the instance again when required.
+> - B. Hibernate the instance outside the application's availability window.
+Start up the instance again when required. **Most Voted**
+> - C. Use Auto Scaling to scale down the instance outside the application's availability window.
+Scale up the instance when required.
+> - D. Terminate the instance outside the application's availability window.
+Launch the instance by using a preconfigured Amazon Machine Image (AMI) when required.

 ##   055 EC2-Advanced Concepts(Nitro, vCPU,Capacity Reservation)

 **Nitro**: Underlying Platform for **the next generation of EC2 instances**